There is a growing awareness and an increasing effort to recycle in our world today. It is going on all around us:

 • Even our thrift stores and garage sales are ways people recycle.

 We know that after the fall, man became sinful, broken and overshadow with darkness in many ways.
 But the bible talks a great deal about how God is always in the process of taking people and turning them into a new creation.
 He is always taking sinners and turning them into saints.
-He takes these jays of clay (our frailty and humanity) and turns them into something of great value.
+He takes these jars of clay (our frailty and humanity) and turns them into something of great value.
 God is always taking our weaknesses turning them into strengths so that we can show his beauty and his glory.

 Here in Matthew chapter 13:45-46: